ReactiveX/RxGo/README.md

 2
 ```

-In the case of a hot observable created with `FromFuncs`, the stream is reproducible.
+In the case of a hot observable created with `Defer`, the stream is reproducible.
 Depending on our use case, we may favour one or the other approach.

 ### Backpressure